denisvolokh/scraping-showcase/README.md

 ## Timeline:
 Once you have been given access to these instructions, we would like to get your source code back within a week, ideally.
 If you lack time (due to work or other life events) and are not able to deliver within a week, it is totally fine but please contact the person who sent you the instructions to discuss a new timeline.

+# Implementation

+## To Do

+- [] Cache the results of the web scraping
+- [] Add a CI/CD pipeline to build and deploy the application